Chart Color Schemes

 Wickham has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects that may impact the area.
-Notable projects include Hunter Park Precinct, Newcastle Future Transit Corridor, The Store Newcastle, and Bowline.
-Below is a list of projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 24 projects that could affect this region.
+Notable ones are Hunter Park Precinct, Newcastle Future Transit Corridor, The Store Newcastle, and Bowline, as detailed below.

 Professional plan users can use the search below to filter and access additional projects.